 Dielectric permittivity is measured in units of electrical capacitance (farads) per meter and represents the ability of a material to store electrical charge (Neal 2004).
-Lateral resolution and penetration depth are inversely related: The higher the frequency, the better the lateral resolution and the lower the depth of penetration.
-At lower frequencies, the lateral resolution is less resolved but with better depth of penetration (e.g., Smith and Jol 1995).
+High frequency (1GHz) GPR data provides high spatial resolution but cannot penetrate very far into the subsurface.
+Conversely, lower frequencies (100 MHz) offer reduced spatial resolution with better depth of penetration (e.g., Smith and Jol 1995).
+Resolution of GPR waves is typically reported at onequarter of the signal wavelength.
 Propagation of an EM wave in the subsurface depends not only on the dielectric properties (which are to some extent frequency dependent) but also the electrical conductivity and magnetic permeability.
-In highly conductive environments (e.g., high clay content), energy losses can significantly reduce the penetration depth.
-Electrical conductivity has the greatest influence over signal attenuation.
+In highly conductive environments (e.g., high clay content), energy losses can significantly reduce the penetration depth, making GPR impractical in areas where electrical conductivity of soils is relatively high.

-Within the megahertz to gigahertz bandwidth, the permittivity of water is approximately 80, air is equal to 1, while most other subsurface constituents are between 3 and 10.
+Within the megahertz to gigahertz bandwidth, the permittivity of water is approximately 80, air is equal to 1, and soil is typically between 3 and 10.
 This large contrast makes GPR especially well-suited for estimating water content (Vereecken et al. 2008).
-Two commonly used relationships to estimate soil water content are a model proposed by Topp (1980) and the Complex Refractive Index Model (CRIM) (refer to Huisman and Hubbard 2003).
+Two commonly used relationships to estimate soil water content from dielectric permeability are a model proposed by Topp (1980) and the Complex Refractive Index Model (CRIM) (refer to Huisman and Hubbard 2003).
 Topp (1980) established an empirical relationship between measured permittivity and volumetric water content for a variety of mineral soils.
 CRIM is a mixing model that uses the volumetric fractions and dielectric permittivity of each soil constituent.
+By determining dielectric permittivity from GPR data, and applying these petrophysical relations, soil water content can be estimated from GPR data.